hessu/aprsc/doc/CONFIGURATION.md

     and debugging, or "syslog" for syslogd)
  *  `-r logs` - log file directory, log files are placed in /opt/aprsc/logs
  *  `-c etc/aprsc.conf` - configuration file location
+ *  `-y` - try to parse the configuration, report success or error, quit after reading configuration.
+Useful for validating your configuration before restarting aprsc.

 Since the daemon does a [chroot][chroot] to /opt/aprsc, all paths are relative to that directory and the daemon cannot access any files outside